How Ambedkar Jayanti celebrations irked the dominant castes in an Andhra village

 Read: Opinion: Contempt for Ambedkar isn’t new among Andhra’s dominant castes

-Last June, some of the Mala community members were asked to assist with work at a festival of the upper caste Kapus, while the Madiga community was hired to play the drums.
-According to the Dalit residents who spoke to TNM, it is still common practice for them to be served in a separate area at upper caste weddings.
+Last June, some of the Mala community members were asked to assist with work at a festival of the dominant caste Kapus, while the Madiga community was hired to play the drums.
+According to the Dalit residents who spoke to TNM, it is still common practice for them to be served in a separate area at dominant caste weddings.

-At last year’s upper caste temple festival, a Dalit teen was assaulted for allegedly stepping on an upper caste youth’s feet by accident.
-“The 17-year-old boy was brutally assaulted by the upper caste youth and friends.
+At last year’s dominant caste temple festival, a Dalit teen was assaulted for allegedly stepping on an dominant caste youth’s feet by accident.
+“The 17-year-old boy was brutally assaulted by the dominant caste youth and friends.
 He had to be later admitted to a hospital.
 We wandered around the police station for nine days demanding intervention, but the village's caste elders stepped in again and resolved the conflict.
 Those men are upset that we managed to keep them coming to the police station and hence tore up the flex board while no one was looking,” Madhu said.

 The teenager at Chinna Eluru was lucky to escape alive, but that wasn't the case for a 22-year-old Dalit man in Srungavruksham village of Thondangi mandal, Kakinada.
 A similar incident of caste atrocity took the life of Nadipalli Ramu on March 22.